AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-cloud-changes.md

 ---
-title: Notable changes in Adobe Experience Manager Assets as a [!DNL Cloud Service]
+title: Notable changes in [!DNL Adobe Experience Manager Assets] as a [!DNL Cloud Service]
-description: Notable changes to Adobe Experience Manager Assets in Experience Manager [!DNL Cloud Service] as compared to Adobe Experience Manager 6.5.
+  description: Notable changes to [!DNL Adobe Experience Manager Assets] in [!DNL Experience Manager] as a [!DNL Cloud Service] as compared to [!DNL Adobe Experience Manager 6.5.
 ---

-# Notable changes to Experience Manager Assets as a [!DNL Cloud Service] {#notable-changes}
+# Notable changes to [!DNL Experience Manager Assets] as a [!DNL Cloud Service] {#notable-changes}

-Adobe Experience Manager as a [!DNL Cloud Service] brings many new features and possibilities to manage your Experience Manager projects.
-There are many differences between Experience Manager Assets on-premise or hosted as Adobe Managed Service as compared to [!DNL Experience Manager] as a [!DNL Cloud Service].
+[!DNL Adobe Experience Manager] as a [!DNL Cloud Service] brings many new features and possibilities to manage your Experience Manager projects.
+There are many differences between [!DNL Experience Manager Assets] on-premise or hosted as Adobe Managed Service as compared to [!DNL Experience Manager] as a [!DNL Cloud Service].
 This article highlights the important differences for [!DNL Assets] capabilities.

 The main differences as compared to [Experience Manager] 6.5 are in the following areas: